PappasBrent/trajection/README.md

 - `4`: If you are placing a cannon or turn circle, change its direction to down.

+- Right arrow: Edit the next level in the currently-open set of levels (each level files contains a series of five levels).

+- Left arrow: Edit the previous level in the currently-open set of levels.

 ### Screenshots

 ![Level 3](screenshots/recording.gif "Recording")